 Wormwood For Parasites

 Wormwood is often used in a parasite cleanse.
 Although, one must be careful, as wormwood can be toxic in high doses.
 It is useful in killing intestinal parasites such as worms.
 Often it is combined with fresh green, black walnut and clove; all three are potent parasite cleansers, and when combined, you have a sure way of killing many different types of parasites and their eggs.
-Fresh green, black walnut and wormwood are both effective at killing many dozens of different parasites, while clove is effective at destroying any eggs still left in the body.
+Fresh green or black walnut and wormwood are effective at killing dozens of different parasites, while clove effectively destroys any eggs still left in the body.